OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 - A new browser/device or IP address.
 - An unusual country or location.
 - Specific countries that are considered untrusted.
-- An IP address that appears on known blacklists.
+- An IP address that appears on known block lists.
 - An IP address that has tried to login to multiple accounts.
 - A login attempt that appears to be scripted rather than manual.

-Additionally, for enterprise applications, known trusted IP ranges could be added to a whitelist so that MFA is not required when users connect from these ranges.
+Additionally, for enterprise applications, known trusted IP ranges could be added to an allow list so that MFA is not required when users connect from these ranges.

 ## Alternative Defenses